iBust/NO_Glow/README.md

 ## **Device**

-Hardware from most secure to reasonably secure (of course it depends on TOCTOU and all the rest etc.)
+Hardware from most secure to reasonably secure
-(Checkout Bunnies (OG XBOX Hacker) **Precursor** and **Novena**, the most secure communication device that is still only a Mobile, Open Hardware, RISC-V System-on-Chip (SoC) Development Kit) and
+*See Bunnie's (OG XBOX Hacker) **Precursor** and **Novena**, the most secure communication device that is still only a Mobile, Open Hardware, RISC-V System-on-Chip (SoC) Development Kit) and

   https://www.crowdsupply.com/sutajio-kosagi/novena (no longer available) https://precursor.dev/ (in stock)